ZombiesmasherJT/ZombiesmasherJT/README.md

 <h3 align="center">im a 3rd year student at the university of brighton</h3>

 - working on projects in my second year of computer sceince
-- 🔭 I’m currently working on [Wanderstay Deployment](https://github.com/ZombiesmasherJT/portfolio)
+- 🔭 I’m currently working on [Portfolio](https://github.com/ZombiesmasherJT/portfolio)
 - 📫 How to reach me **joshua.tite@me.com**
 - I would love to collaborate and join open source projects once I have skills and applicable knowledge
 </p>